Breaking News | UNESCO Tasks Nigeria To Institutionalize, Domesticate GBV Manual In Tertiary Institutions

-According to him, of the estimated 3.2 million Nigerians living with HIV,55 percent was women.
+According to him, of the estimated 3.2 million Nigerians living with HIV,55 percent were women.

 He explained that the International Society of Media in Public Health was engaged by UNESCO under the Spotlight Initiative to implement an activity titled:” Work with selected universities/tertiary institutions to institutionalize and domesticate Violence Against Women and Girls, VAWG prevention and response protocols and programmes. “